sadleb/rubycas-server/README.md

 RubyCAS-Server is licensed for use under the terms of the MIT License.
 See the LICENSE file bundled with the official RubyCAS-Server distribution for details.

+## running in docker

+to run this on docker need to expose below variables as env variabels

+DATABASE_NAME
+DATABASE_USER
+DATABASE_PASSWORD
+DATABASE_URL

+https://github.com/geethaka/rubycas-server/blob/master/docker-compose/scripts/run.sh script will pass those variables in to the yaml app config file